-Corporate Bonds commonly in existence in the New Zealand market have essentially the same characteristics as Government Stock.
-These are a source of longer term fixed or variable rate finance which can be sold either in bearer or registered form (normally registered).
+Corporate Bonds (including Floating Rate Notes) commonly in existence in the New Zealand market have essentially the same characteristics as Government Bonds.
+These are a source of longer term fixed or variable rate finance. which can be sold either in bearer or registered form (normally registered).
 Bonds are normally issued with coupon interest paid in arrears on a six monthly basis for fixed rate instruments, and three monthly for floating rate instruments.
-Local Authority Bonds are issued by a variety of local governments by tender or private placement.
+Local Authority Bonds are issued by a variety of local authorities by private placement.
 The Bonds are registered securities.
 They are repayable on a fixed date, and are generally issued for terms ranging from one to fifteen years.

-Local Authority Bonds are priced on a semi annual basis and issued at a discount to face value.
-A fixed coupon payment is made semi annually to the holder of the security.
+Local Authority Fixed Rate Bonds are priced on a semi annual basis and issued at par.
+A fixed coupon payment is made semi annually to the holder of the security or quarterly for Floating Rate Notes.
 The pricing formula is the same as Government Bonds.

 3 Structured and Project Finance